-If you believe you’ve been negligently exposed to these or other substances while on the job or in a residential or commercial structure, talk to your doctor immediately.
+If you believe you’ve been negligently exposed while on the job or in a residential or commercial structure, talk to your doctor immediately.
 They’ll be able to analyze your situation, perform tests, and give you more information about your risk factors.

 What Are My Legal Rights?

 Once a person is diagnosed with lung cancer, next comes the critical question of “how?”
 Most people will wonder how they developed this disease and what they can do about it.
 Were they exposed to a toxic chemical that caused them to develop a type of lung cancer?
 Was it due to genetics?
 Many harmful chemicals and materials continue to make their way into different types of consumer goods, houses, structures, work materials, and more, so this option is likely.

 Multiple government organizations fight against negligent or careless exposure to toxic substances.
 One primary agency is the Environmental Protection Agency (EPA), which regulates the production and distribution of commercial and industrial chemicals to ensure chemicals on the market in the U.S. do not harm human health or the environments around them.
 They hold the owners, managers, and contractors responsible for identifying the harmful substances and properly removing them before anyone else comes into contact with it.